arcus/education_modules/git_history_of_project/git_history_of_project.md

 4. The next line, surrounded by `@@` on both sides, tells you what lines of code you are going to see next.
 This sequence `@@ -1,3 +1,4 @@` translates to: from version a (`-`) show lines 1 through 3 and from version b(`+`) show lines 1 through 4.

 5. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
-In particular, the `+` marker in the first column shows that that line, "An ill-considered change" is in version b, but not version a.
+In particular, the `+` marker in the first column shows that that line, "An ill-considered change" is in version `b`, but not version `a`.

 6. If you changed code in multiple parts of your file, you will see several of these sections, called **chunks**, showing the changes you made.